 Kakwa 55

-The Kakwa 55 has been updated for 2025 with larger shoulder strap pockets, larger hipbelt pockets, a more ergonomic design for the hipbelt and shoulder straps, and 1 oz reduction in weight.
-These packs are in stock now in both UltraGrid and Ultra 200X fabrics (see FAQ for differences) except some sizes in Ultra 200X are sold out until early December.
-Updated pictures coming soon.
+The updated 2025 model has larger shoulder strap pockets, larger hipbelt pockets, a more ergonomic design for the hipbelt and shoulder straps, and 1 oz reduction in weight.
+These packs are in stock now.

 The Kakwa 55 is our premium ultralight, multi-day pack designed from the first principles of load carrying and ergonomics to provide the greatest function, comfort and usability for an ultralight pack.
 Developed from Dan Durston’s attention to detail and thousands of miles of backpacking experience, the Kakwa 55 has class leading quality, load carrying, materials, and pocket design while weighing under 2 lbs (900 g).